 Annuities have an advantage.
 An effective method to protect cash and assets for someone who needs nursing home care, and who has transferred assets within the “look back” period is to use a private annuity strategy.
 It usually preserves approximately 40% to 50% of your resources, if any transfers have been or are going to be made during the “look back” period.
 This strategy is based on a Federal statute, so it’s one we use frequently, with great confidence that it will provide a beneficial result for our clients.

 First, about half of the amount is given as a gift to a child, sibling or other trusted person.
 That means there will be a “penalty period” in the neighborhood of 5 months.
-That’s because $50,000 divided by $10,957, which is the Medicaid regional monthly rate for a NYC nursing home in 2012, equals 4.5 months.
-(Medicaid’s regional rate usually changes each year, so that a “penalty period” calculation in 2013 or later will yield a slightly different result.)
+That’s because $125,000 divided by $12,419, which is the Medicaid regional monthly rate for a NYC nursing home in 2019, equals about 10 months.
+(Medicaid’s regional rate usually changes each year, so that a “penalty period” calculation in 2020 or later will yield a slightly different result.)

-The end result: instead of using almost the entire $100,000 to pay for nursing home care, which Medicaid would otherwise require before paying any benefits, in the vicinity of $50,000 has been preserved.
-You’ve transferred the money to a trusted source, who’ll use it on your behalf while you’re in the nursing home.
-Whatever is left after you die can go to your loved ones, providing a financial benefit to your family it would never have had.
+The end result: instead of using almost the entire $250,000 to pay for nursing home care, which Medicaid would otherwise require before paying any benefits, somewhere around $125,000 has been preserved.
+You’ve transferred the money to a trusted source, who will use it on your behalf while you’re in the nursing home.
+Whatever is left after you die can go to your loved ones, providing a financial benefit to your family that they would not otherwise have received.

 Now here’s an important point.
 Some Elder Law firms will use a promissory note, instead of an annuity, for this strategy.
-In the above example, $50,000 would be transferred to another party in exchange for a promissory note, specifying payment terms of $9,800 a month for five months.
+In the above example, $125,000 would be transferred to another party in exchange for a promissory note, specifying payment terms of $12,500 a month for ten months.
 Our use of annuities doesn’t imply that promissory notes don’t work.
 The law currently allows either to be used.
 However, we believe a properly prepared annuity is a safer vehicle in the long run.

 “Immediate annuities,” which are the kind used for this planning method, have a long, well-established history of being a contract for a stream of income, with no ability to demand return of principal.
 That’s a critical element for the annuity to be considered Medicaid compliant, and for the entire strategy to be acceptable within Medicaid guidelines.
 Promissory notes, however, have traditionally been regarded as assets.
 Assets are, at least in theory, subject to liquidation into cash that could then be contributed to the cost of your care.
 Consequently, we have some concern that the use of promissory notes could at some point expose our clients to an unnecessary risk, though perhaps very small, of a Medicaid denial.